SSilence/all-inkl-backup/README.md

 All-Inkl Backup Script
 ======================

-Copyright (c) 2013 Tobias Zeising, http://www.aditu.de
+Copyright (c) 2025 Tobias Zeising, http://www.aditu.de
 Licensed under the MIT license
-Version 0.1
+Version 0.2

-This is a simple Backup Script for All-Inkl.com Webspace.
+This is a simple backup script for All-Inkl.com Webspace.

 IMPORTANT: You can only use this script for the premium package with SSH support.

 Usage
 -----

+Configure in config.php.
 Fill in your SSH Username, Password and Host:<br />
 <pre>
 $sshUser = 'youruser';
 $sshPassword = 'yourpass';